vanosaur/Acnesol/README.md

 ---

 <p align="center">
-  Built with ❤️ by the AcneSol Team
+  Built with ❤️ by the me!
 </p>